NaviddSaeidii/ML-for-mobile-organic-compounds-adsorption-on-AC-BC/README.md

 The GitHub version of this repository includes only the files intended for public sharing:

 1. `run_single_csv.py` together with `merged_train_external.csv`
-2. `rf_predict_logKd_excel.py` together with `Prediction_Input_Template.xlsx`
+2. `rf_predict_logKd_excel.py` together with `Prediction_Input_Template.xlsx`and `merged_train_external.csv`
 3. `SI_Excel_compounds and adsorption info.xlsx`

 ## Repository contents

 - `run_single_csv.py`
-  Script for training and evaluating the Random Forest model using the provided CSV dataset.
+  Script for training and evaluating ML models and detailed analysis on Random Forest model using the provided CSV dataset.

 - `merged_train_external.csv`
   CSV dataset used together with `run_single_csv.py`.

 - `rf_predict_logKd_excel.py`
   Script for predicting logKd values from Excel input data.
-  In this repository version, the default training dataset is set to `merged_train_external.csv`.
+  In this repository version, the training dataset is set to `merged_train_external.csv`.

 - `Prediction_Input_Template.xlsx`
   Excel template for user input when running `rf_predict_logKd_excel.py`.